Skip to main content

 Knowing When to Say “It’s Done”

-Through it all, the hardest part wasn’t the editing itself—it was knowing when to stop.
+Through it all, the hardest part wasn’t the editing itself — it was knowing when to stop.
 Every time I looked at the manuscript, I saw something I could improve.
 But at some point, you have to step back and say, “It’s done.”
+You could polish forever.
+The trick is learning the difference between making it better and just making it different.

 Share: